Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 ### Global load balancer

 [Azure Front Door](https://learn.microsoft.com/azure/frontdoor/front-door-overview) is a layer-7 global load balancer that uses the Azure backbone network to route traffic between regions.
+Relecloud uses Azure Front Door because it provides the following benefits:

+- **Cross-region routing.** Front Door provides layer-7 routing between regions.
 Relecloud needed to a multi-region architecture to meet their 99.9% SLO.
-They needed Front Door to provide layer-7 routing between regions.
-Front Door also provides extra features, such as Web Application Firewall, and positions Relecloud to use a content delivery network.
+- **Content delivery network.** Front Door positions Relecloud to use a content delivery network.
 The content delivery network provides site acceleration as the traffic to the web app increases.
-The web app uses Azure Front Door because it provides the following benefits:

 - **Routing flexibility.** It allows the application team to configure ingress needs to support future changes in the application.
 - **Traffic acceleration.** It uses anycast to reach the nearest Azure point of presence and find the fastest route to the web app.
 - **Custom domains.** It supports custom domain names with flexible domain validation.
 - **Health probes.** The application needs intelligent health probe monitoring.
 Azure Front Door uses responses from the probe to determine the best origin for routing client requests.
 - **Monitoring support.** It supports built-in reports with an all-in-one dashboard for both Front Door and security patterns.
 You can configure alerts that integrate with Azure Monitor.
 It lets the application log each request and failed health probes.
+- **Web application firewall.** Front Door integrates natively with Azure Web Application Firewall.
 - **DDoS protection.** It has built-in layer 3-4 DDoS protection.

 Azure has several load balancers.
 Evaluate your current system capabilities and the requirements for the new app running on Azure, and then [choose the best load balancer for your app](https://learn.microsoft.com/azure/architecture/guide/technology-choices/load-balancing-overview).